 Matthew Magain (@mattymcg) is passionate about communicating information using visuals, and teaching others to do the same.
 A freelance user experience consultant, he helps clients communicate to their customers and to each other, through the use of sketching, design, and illustration.
 His clients have included World Vision, AustralianSuper, and the Australian Labor Party.

 Matthew has won a Mobie award, has been featured in several books, and has presented at conferences in Australia and overseas.
-He is also the co-founder of UX Mastery, an online resource for aspiring user experience designers, where he regularly shares his insights and experiences from over 10 years of designing web and mobile apps.
+He was a co-founder of UX Mastery, an online resource for aspiring user experience designers, where he shares his insights and experiences from over 10 years of designing web and mobile apps.
 He spends his spare time illustrating children’s books.

 Megan Grocki is an experience strategy director at Mad*Pow.
 With over 15 years of experience in research, experience design and strategy, she helps clients discover the expectations and behaviors of their audiences and identify opportunities for engagement.
 By being the ultimate user advocate, she is able to illustrate the big picture centered on relationships that unfold over time and across channels between an individual and an organization.
 She works with with clients to merge their business objectives with the needs of their audiences to create a vision that will yield meaningful experiences.
 She has presented and led workshops at several UX, healthcare, and strategy industry events.

 In her spare time she is earning her master's degree in gastronomy with a concentration in food policy at Boston University.
 She hopes to leverage her design and strategy chops to educate the public about the connections between their health and what they eat, and use design to help affect changes in food policy at local, national and global levels.